snscaimito/snscaimito.github.com/_posts/2014-08-30-collaboration-or-cooperation.markdown

 But then I have seen motivational posters where 合作 was shown next to the English word collaboration together with an image of two people climbing a mountain.
 One was offering the other his hand to help him up.

-## From competition it is a big leap to cooperation
 As I've been told Chinese life is very competetive.
 Pupils in school compete with each other.
 Only the best grades will allow a student to enter one of the good Universities.
 And only with good grades at the University will it be possible to find a good job.

 I've done a few interviews and people tell me that collaboration or cooperation at University were not a smart idea.
 Why help the competition.